 This lets you quickly resolve issues before they impact your users or customers.

-7. Prepare for the unplanned
+7. Prepare for the Unplanned

 Real-time diagnostics help you quickly identify problems as they occur.